Amarinder by his side, Sidhu takes charge as Punjab Cong president

 A day after he appeared to soften his stance towards Sidhu by deciding to attend the taking-over ceremony of the new Punjab Pradesh Congress Committee team, Singh struck all the right notes in his address to party workers, saying “It is your responsibility to support the party president.”

 After the Congress elevated Sidhu as the head of the party’s state unit, overruling the chief minister’s objections, yet maintaining that it would fight the 2022 elections under Singh’s leadership, a reconciliation was always on the cards -- although Singh’s aides said that this could happen only if Sidhu apologised for some of his very public statements against the chief minister.
-It wasn’t immediately clear whether an apology had been proffered, but Sidhu did bend down and touch Singh’s feet on stage, in a clear sign of respect.
+It wasn’t immediately clear whether an apology had been proffered.

 It also remains to be seen if the rapprochement survives a Congress victory in 2022, given that Sidhu has never disguised his ambitions.
 Still, it was all good cheer and bonhomie on Friday.